Wendy Sherman: Deputy secretary of state (2021–2023)

 On January 16, 2021, President-elect Joe Biden formally nominated Sherman to serve as deputy secretary of state under Antony Blinken.
 On March 11, 2021, her nomination was reported out of the Senate Foreign Relations Committee.
 Her nomination was approved by the full Senate on April 13, 2021, by a vote of 56 to 42.
 She is the first woman to hold the position.
 She was sworn into office on April 14, 2021.

 In December 2021, The Washington Post reported that Sherman lobbied to water down the language of the Uyghur Forced Labor Prevention Act.

 In May 2023, Reuters reported that Sherman did not support stricter export control rules on Huawei and wished to revive Blinken's canceled visit to China following the 2023 Chinese balloon incident.
 The same month, CNN reported that Sherman was expected to leave her post in summer 2023.
 Sherman retired on July 28, 2023.

+Post-Biden administration

+In April 2026, during an interview with Bloomberg News on The Mishal Husain Show, Sherman accused Benjamin Netanyahu of being responsible for the perpetrating the genocide in Gaza, causing destabilization in the Middle East, while also emphasized the United States' duty to protect Israel and as close allies.
+She also said she didn't know if it was a literal genocide.

 Personal life

 Sherman is married to Bruce Stokes, a former journalist and director for Global Economic Attitudes at the Pew Research Center.
 They first met in 1978 for a discussion about low-income housing.
 They have a daughter.